 Let us consider an example here:

-A Food production company named ‘Complete Foods’ needs to see the Statistics on the sales performance for the current financial year.
-The Data warehouse owned by ‘Complete Foods’ can be used to pull out all the sales records with respect to the sales region, outlets, profits/ loses, customer
+A Food production company named 'Complete Foods' needs to see the Statistics on the sales performance for the current financial year.
+The Data warehouse owned by 'Complete Foods' can be used to pull out all the sales records concerning the sales region, outlets, profits/losses, customer.

 feedback, employee records, along with the individual sales flow for different departments like packaged food, fresh produce, poultry, dairy, etc.,

-For anyone to be able to implement a DWH, the below are the basic requirements:
+For anyone to be able to implement a DWH, below are the basic requirements:

 2. Data handling experience

 3. Hands-on with querying languages like pl/SQL, mySQL, T-SQL, etc.,